scott-griffiths/bitstring/doc/quick_ref.rst

 The `fmt` can be a struct-like type code, or a single fixed-length token as used in the ``Bits`` class.

-The `inititalizer` will typically be an iterable such as a list, but can also be many other things including an open binary file, a bytes or bytearray object, another ``Array`` or an ``array.array``.
+The `inititalizer` will typically be an iterable such as a list, but can also be many other things including an open binary file, a bytes or bytearray object, another ``bitstring.Array`` or an ``array.array``.

 The `trailing_bits` typically isn't used in construction, and specifies bits left over after interpreting the stored binary data according to the format `fmt`.
 Modifying the data or format after creation may cause the `trailing_bits` to not be empty.